-Since the 1940’s Sandy’s Burgers has been serving burgers, fries and ice cream at this location on Barton Springs Road in Austin Texas.
+Since the 1940’s Sandy’s Burgers has been serving burgers, fries and ice cream at this location for generations on Barton Springs Road in Austin Texas.

 Truth 1: We chose our hotel in Austin because it was across the street from Sandy’s Burgers.
 That’s burger dedication for you!